“Now, there is no gatekeeper.

 Bulk buying vs. print-on-demand (POD)

-As you’d expect, if you buy more books, the individual price of a book will generally be cheaper but you will have to carry a larger risk of them not selling.
-POD prices have now got much lower so you can sell books at a reasonable price and still make a profit.
+As you’d expect, if you buy books in bulk, the individual price of a book will generally be cheaper.
+However, you will have to carry a larger risk of them not selling, and often incur storage fees (unless you have a large house!).
+Print-on-demand prices are now much lower, so you can sell books at a reasonable price and still make a profit.
 Print-on-demand is ideal for anyone wanting to self-publish at low cost.

 The amount of information that you need to know about printing will depend on which self-publishing option you go for.
-In all cases you will probably need to decide between hardback and paperback.
-Be aware that hardbacks are generally very expensive to produce through print-on-demand (POD) companies and you’ll find it difficult to be able to sell the book for a viable price (and still make a profit).
+In all cases, you will probably need to decide between hardback and paperback.
+Be aware that hardbacks are generally very expensive to produce through print-on-demand companies, and you’ll find it difficult to be able to sell the book for a viable price (and still make a profit).
+For this reason, self-published books nearly always use paperback.

 POD paperbacks are much more affordable.
 But be aware that, as with all other printers, the quality can vary.
-Just because the books are printed digitally, it doesn’t mean that they will all be exactly the same.
-The printers might use different paper or cover thicknesses, and there may be a requirement to print a certain number of copies.
+Different printers might use different paper or cover thicknesses, and there may be a requirement to print a certain number of copies.
 Proof copies are essential – make sure you never order a big quantity of books without getting a proof first.

 “There are now lots of opportunities